10 best hotels in Paris that are free with points

 Rooms here sell for ~$900 per night, so 85,000 points is a nice deal.

 Hotel Indigo Paris Opera

 Folks traveling with kids should check out the Hotel Indigo Paris Opera hotel for a family-friendly hotel option in Paris.
 This hotel is located in the quiet and safe Right Bank.
 It is settled in its own arcade for convenient shopping and easy foot access.
 The 500+ reviewers on TripAdvisor gave Hotel Indigo a 4.5-star average rating.

 Guests who have stayed here appreciated its close proximity to many metro stations, making it easy and convenient to go almost anywhere in Paris.
 The hotel staff is very accommodating at explaining how to use the metro to visit your various sights.

 According to the IHG award chart, you can stay at the Hotel Indigo Paris Opera for 55,000 IHG points per night.
-An easy way to earn enough points for this stay is with the IHG Rewards Club Premier Credit Card.
+An easy way to earn enough points for this stay is with the IHG Rewards Premier Credit Card.

 Hyatt Regency Paris Etoile